 "I don't want her to get lonely."

 There is just something so right about the conceit that an alien from another planet would look like an orange-haired British pop star.
-It adds yet another layer of pop cultural awareness to a film that equates human greed, ambition and folly to a preoccupation with surface appearance and an inability to actually see what is right before our eyes.
+It adds yet another layer of pop-cultural awareness to a film that equates human greed, ambition, and folly to a preoccupation with surface appearance and the inability to actually see what is right before our eyes.

 |VOGUE Theater, San Francisco 1976|